Antoine Clamaran

 Antoine Clamaran-Danzelle (/fr/; born 8 November 1964) is a French house music producer, DJ and remixer.
 Clamaran was born in Neuilly-sur-Seine.
 In the early 1990s, his local fame interested Maximum FM, the leading parisian dance radio station at that time.
 Impressed by his mixing gift, Clamaran gained a huge audience and started to be booked for one off parties.
 But Palace headquarters asked him to run the mythical Gay Tea Dance every Sunday, instead of French icon Laurent Garnier.

+Clamaran's technical foundation was built on several years of conservatory training, where he studied saxophone, guitar, and bass.
+His transition to house music was significantly influenced by his work as a stage designer, which led to a pivotal mentorship under DJ Master Seb.